 Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
 Last updated April 2026.

-The American Diabetes Association recommends a comprehensive foot examination at least annually for all patients with diabetes — and more frequently for those with identified risk factors.
+The American Diabetes Association recommends a thorough foot examination at least annually for all patients with diabetes — and more frequently for those with identified risk factors.
 Despite this clear guideline, a significant percentage of diabetic patients do not receive consistent annual foot examinations, missing the most important window for identifying pre-ulcerative changes before they become limb-threatening complications.
 Understanding what this examination involves and why each component matters motivates appropriate follow-through.

 Components of the Comprehensive Diabetic Foot Exam